 - In 2013, the Board of Directors and executive leadership approved an extensive brand audit conducted by Hill + Knowlton Strategies (H+K), a global public relations and communications strategy firm.

 - H+K found that while Unity plays a significant role in D.C.’s healthcare market, many residents and healthcare stakeholders do not recognize Unity Health Care as they do other similar healthcare organizations that are smaller and serve fewer patients.

-· It was found that 67.1% do not recognize Unity’s logo (street intercepts near Unity Health Care locations, 158 talked to) and most see Unity as a place for the uninsured.
+- It was found that 67.1% of surveyed people do not recognize Unity’s logo (street intercepts near Unity Health Care locations, 158 talked to) and most of those that did see Unity as a place for the uninsured.

-· A brand identity is the collection of the values, personality, attributes and promise the organization embodies – elements that are unlikely to change significantly, even if the way you do the work does change.
+- A brand identity is the collection of the values, personality, attributes and promises the organization embodies – elements that are unlikely to change significantly, even if the way you do the work does change.

-We are healthcare for EVERYONE in the communities we serve.
-However, in order to position Unity Health Care for the future, we would need to focus on – and celebrate – our unique strengths:
+The brand refresh is only one piece of the larger changes Unity will be making to transform our organization for the future.
+In order to better position Unity Health Care, we need to focus on – and celebrate – our unique strengths: